Raziyeh-Mohammadi/Marginal-Huber-Model/README.md

 # **Robustifying Marginal Linear Models for Correlated Responses Using a Constructive Multivariate Huber Distribution**

 ## **Overview**
 We present a novel approach to analyzing correlated data through a robust marginal model that incorporates a multivariate Huber distribution.
+This repository is based on the methodology described in the paper:

+**"Robustifying Marginal Linear Models for Correlated Responses Using a Constructive Multivariate Huber Distribution"**
+*Raziyeh Mohammadi¹², Iraj Kazemi²*
+¹Department of Statistics, Faculty of Mathematics & Statistics, University of Isfahan, Iran
+²Duke-NUS Medical School, National University of Singapore, Singapore

 This model provides robustness against outliers and features a **tuning parameter** to control the degree of robustness, where larger values approximate normality and smaller values enhance robustness.

 Unlike prior models with constant tuning parameters (often fixed near 2), our approach allows **subject-specific tuning parameters**, enabling analysts to adjust the influence of individual subjects based on their observations.
 Parameters are estimated using the exact likelihood function via the **Hamiltonian Monte Carlo (HMC)** algorithm implemented in Stan.